-In Richard Barrett's latest book, an annex written by Lisa Doig included a case history on the integration of Theory U with levels of consciousness.
+In 2016, Richard Barrett invited Lisa Doig to share an annex in his latest book, a Values-Driven Organization.
+This annex includes a case history on the integration of Theory U with levels of consciousness.

 Theory U is a profoundly impactful transformational methodology for solving adaptive challenges at a systemic level.
 Theory U started in 2006 as a ten year research project by Otto Scharmer and his colleagues at MIT Cambridge.
 Other contributors included Peter Senge and Joseph Jaworski.

 The fundamental idea behind Theory U is that the quality of the results that we create in any kind of social system is a function of the quality of awareness, attention, or consciousness that the participants in the system operate from.
 In other words, the outcomes we create are a function of the levels of consciousness we operate from.
 In the Barrett Whole Systems Change methodology, the U-Process can be used for any of the steps from Executive Team Transformation to a whole systems change process to choose the values of the organisation.
 At Corporate Evolution Pty Ltd. we use the U-Process for all our workshops and interventions.

 Theory U provides a set of principles and practices for creating the future that wants to emerge.
 Rather than continuous improvement based on incremental changes, it senses into and listens into the future through the use of “presencing”.
 The term, presencing, is an integration of "presence" and "sensing," referring to the ability to sense and bring into the present one's highest future potential—as an individual and as a group.
 Presencing allows those taking part to access their intellectual, emotional, mental, and spiritual capacities.2